azaharenko/loanapplication/README.md

 According the task description there are following requirements validation rules are applied:
   - Application comes from blacklisted personal id and client already exist in the database
-  - N application (number is configurable via com.loanapp.number.session.second, value initialy set to 2) / second are received from a single country (com.loanapp.default.country=LV)
+  - N application (number is configurable via com.loanapp.number.session.second, value initialy set to 2) / second are received from a single country (default country=LV)
   - If requested clientId already exist in the database provided firstName and lastName must match ones in the database